kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>15 Jun 2021</dt></dl>I am nearly finished soldering the SMD components to the most populated side of the board.
 I expect to start soldering components to the other side by sunrise tomorrow.
 I hope to be able to apply power before Saturday 19th at the very, very latest.
 NOTE: I expect I'll erase all these development stage updates when the board becomes operational.
 The updates will then become informational on discoveries from me and others using the training aid.

+A challenge I face is to recognize solder paste oxidizes in short order, the small amounts and just need to be discarded rather than salvaged.
+That is against my life's learning about resource management.
+What is happening is that I set a small amount of paste solder out to dip from, and as it oxidizes it becomes a source of contamination to the joints I try to add it to.

 <dl><dt>03 Jun 2021</dt></dl>I've had to work on the
 [Surveillance project](http://github.com/kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance) instead of this one, but I'm nearing smoother sailing with than one to where I'll be able to come back to this project.
 In fact,I'm actually at a point where the final work on the Surveillance project can only be done on site, which means that while I am home I can work on this project.
 Thank you Lord!!!